 Downtown Black Mountain is a quaint village with 40 or so shops and a dozen restaurants.
 Some of our favorite stops are the Town Hardware & General Store, Black Mountain Iron Works, Take a Hike Outfitters, Seven Sisters Gallery, and the sprawling Tyson Furniture Company (covers a whole block).
-For refreshments, stop at the Dripolator Coffeehouse and Chocolate Gems.
+Take a break at Dripolator Coffeehouse.
 The Black Mountain Center for the Arts is a community arts facility in the beautifully renovated Old City Hall and houses monthly exhibits in the gallery along with programs in music, visual and performing arts.
 And don't forget the Swannanoa Valley Museum.

 After a wonderful dinner at one of Black Mountain's fine restaurants, take a walk around Lake Tomahawk.
 Just a few blocks from town in their quaint city park, Lake Tomahawk offers a well lighted level path for safe strolling in the evening.